orkestral/venom/README.md

 });

 // Send file (venom will take care of mime types, just need the path)
-//you can also upload an image using a valid HTTP protocol await client.sendFile("000000000000@c.us", 'path/to/file.pdf', 'file_name', 'See my file in pdf').then((result)=>{
+// you can also upload an image using a valid HTTP protocol await client.sendFile("000000000000@c.us", 'path/to/file.pdf', 'file_name', 'See my file in pdf').then((result)=>{
       console.log("Result: ", result); //return object success
   }).catch((erro)=>{
       console.error("Error when sending: ", erro); //return object error });

-//Sends file
+// Sends file
 // base64 parameter should have mime type already defined await client.sendFileFromBase64("000000000000@c.us", base64PDF, 'file_name.pdf', 'See my file in pdf').then((result)=>{
       console.log("Result: ", result); //return object success